Oblarg/curricula/information-theory-101/curriculum.md

 ## Unit 4: The Universal Two-Part Description: Data Compression and Optimal Encoding

 **Focus:** Understanding how data compression works, how to encode data optimally, and the universal two-part description of data.
-This unit completes the connection between information theory and the real world by showing how the same two-part structure that simplifies physical systems (the mean and the variance) also simplifies information systems (the model and the error) and philosophical foundations (the specific and the general).
+This unit completes the connection between information theory and the real world by showing how the same two-part structure that simplifies physical systems (the mean and the variance) also simplifies information systems (the model and the error) and philosophical foundations (the general and the particular).

 ### Topics